An LLM Compiler for Parallel Function Calling: Results

 \subsection{Parallel Function Calling with Dependencies}

 The cases considered above are rather simple, as only one tool is used and all tasks can be executed independently of one another.
 However, similar to code execution in traditional code blocks, we may encounter function calling scenarios that involve more complex dependencies.
 To systematically evaluate the capability to plan out function calling in scenarios that involve complex task dependencies, we have designed a custom benchmark called \BENCH.
 This benchmark is designed to incorporate non-trivial function calling patterns, including three different types of patterns in~\fref{fig:parallel-patterns} (b) and (c).
 Inspired by the IfQA benchmark~\cite{yu2023ifqa}, \BENCH contains 113 examples that involve mathematical questions on factual attributes of various entities.
 In particular, completing the task requires using two tools (i.e., search and math tools), with the second tool's argument depending on the result of the first tool's output.
-We have meticulously included questions that are only answerable with information from Wikipedia's first paragraph, effectively factoring out the failure cases due to unsuccessful searches.
-Furthermore, to increase problem complexity, we include varying numbers of joins between parallel function calls.
-For instance, we have 2 and 3 joins in~\fref{fig:parallel-patterns} (b) and (c), respectively.
-The benchmark contains examples with 2, 3, 4, and 5 maximum parallelizable operations so that we can assess the impact of the number of parallel operations on the overall latency enhancement of \OURS compared to the sequential baseline.
+We have meticulously included questions that are answerable only with information from Wikipedia's first paragraph, effectively factoring out the failure cases due to unsuccessful searches.
+See Appendix~\ref{appendix:custom-benchmark} for more details in \BENCH.

-Similar to Sec.~\ref{subsec:parallelizable_workloads}, ReAct executes these dependency graphs sequentially, continuously adding observations to the prompt and invoking the LLM for each function call.
-In contrast, \OURS plans out the dependency graph in one shot and dispatches tasks in parallel based on their inter-dependencies, enhancing both the latency and cost efficiency of the execution.